How did you get here? Describe your career history and background that led you to your role at HorizonOne.

 Now that I work here, I can see that actually both of my prior experiences as a candidate could have been improved on.
 HorizonOne really take the time to understand what a candidate is looking for.
 There’s a deep level of knowledge, experience and openness about the process and job expectations which our consultants share with applicants and candidates.
 It helps set realistic expectations and is a transparent and refreshing way to do business.

-And HorizonOne do really walk the walk.
+And HorizonOne really do walk the walk.
 My lived experience is one of a “sharing is caring” approach, there are no egos, and everyone is pretty chill.
 It’s not a highly strung sales environment, which I think most people expect of the recruitment world.

 What kinds of things are involved in your role?